Shuaib11-Github/RAG_with_Highlighted_PDF/README.md

 ## Usage

 1. Upload a PDF: After launching the app, the interface will prompt you to upload a PDF file.
-2. Chat with the PDF: Once the PDF is uploaded, you can start asking questions or having a conversation with the PDF content.
+2. Ask Questions: In the text input box, you can ask questions about the PDF content.
+For example, "What is the main idea of the document?"
-3. Receive Responses: The app will process your questions using NLP models and return responses based on the PDF content.
+3. Answer Generation: The app processes your question using the Google Generative AI or Langchain model, extracts the relevant text from the PDF, and displays the answer along with the source.
+4. Highlighted Sections: The app will highlight the portions of the PDF that are relevant to the query using red-colored annotations, so the user can easily see where the answer is coming from.
-4. Interactive Conversation: You can continue to engage with the PDF to get more insights or clarifications based on the document's content.
+5. Interactive Chat: You can continue to ask follow-up questions about the PDF, and the app will provide additional answers, continually highlighting relevant sections.

 ## Troubleshooting

 - Dependency Issues: Ensure all dependencies listed in requirements.txt are installed correctly.
-- Environment Variables: Ensure that the values in the .env file are correct, especially if you're using external services or APIs for PDF processing or NLP.
+- Environment Variables: Ensure that the values in the .env file are correct, especially if you're using external services or APIs for PDF processing.

 ## License